-replacement full dentures mouth tissues natural most spaces removal partial dentures Dentures Dentures are removable 1 for miss sing teeth and adjoining ng 2.
-3. fill in the 4. created by mi ssing teeth, keep rema aining teeth from shifting and are an option if you have some 5 teeth remaining.
-If you have lost 6. or all of your teeth n, complete or 7 are recommend ded.
-"Immediate" dentures are inserted immediately after 8. of the natural teeth; "conventional" dentures are placed in the 9. about three to six months after tooth removal.
-IV.
-Fill in the gaps with a suitable word: Dental Bridges A dental 1. is a false 2. the at is fused 3. two porcelain 4. to fill in or bridge the space left by a 5. tooth.
-The two crowns holding the 6. bridge in place a are cemented 7 your teeth on eac h 8. of the space; the bridge is secured into place and is irremovable.
-Some bridges also may contain two or more false 9 between the crown components, depending 10 the case.
+replacement full dentures mouth tissues natural most spaces removal partial o lentures Dentures Dentures are removable 1) for mi ssing teeth and adjoinin g 2) 3) fill in the 4) created by r nissing teeth, keep rema ining teeth from shifting and are an option if yo ou have some 5) teeth remaining.
+If you have lost 6) or all of your teeth, complete or 7) are recommended.
+"Immediate" dentures are inserted immediately after 8) of the natural teeth; "conventional" dentures are placed in the 9) about three to six months after tooth removal.
+VI.
+Fill in the gaps with a suitable word: Dental Bridges A dental 1) is s a false 2) that is fused 3) two porcelain 4) to fill in or bridge the space left by a 5) tooth.
+The two crowns holding the 6) bridge in place are cemented 7) your teeth on each 8) of the space; the bridge is secured l into place and is irre movable.
+Some bridges also may contain